RBGKew/bioinfo-utils/docs/cluster/__intro.md

 ```
 ## Queueing system
 The cluster currently uses a standard install of slurm as a queuing system.
+There are two main queues:

+  Default : Allows jobs to be run for up to 10 days.
+Jobs that continue to run after this will be killed
+  Long: Allows jobs to be run for up to 30 days

 To submit a job, you'll need a script containing the command you want to run, and some instructions telling slurm what resources you need (how many cores, node specific software, etc.)

 Example (Run a job with 5 cores):